Twilio Messaging

 Type: String Input

-Your Twilio Account SID, found in your Twilio Console dashboard.
+Your Twilio Account SID, which is found in your Twilio Console dashboard.
 This uniquely identifies your Twilio account.

 ApiKey